haagahelia/ohke-teknologiat/06_ohjelmistoarkkitehtuurit_ja_patternit/docker-test/README.md

 ## Hints for the Kafka-task

-1.Docker is quite handy – but you should delete / turn off the old containers before you run docker compose again if you have eg  restarted your computer computer
+1. **Most effective solution:** Some students had to install some Visual Studio (proper, not code) and some "Visual Studio Build tools for C++".
+So that might either sort out some tools or install e.g. some neededed C++ library).
+That will fix the gyp-node error.

-2. Delete package-lock.json file and node_modules folder and try to run npm install again.
+1. Docker is quite handy – but you should delete / turn off the old containers before you run docker compose again if you have eg  restarted your computer computer

-3. Sometimes the consumer takes reaaaally long to start produce out the messages it received, so be patient
+1. Delete package-lock.json file and node_modules folder and try to run npm install again.

-4.First, check that the code you are using now really works, and make a copy to your version management system, and then modify it carefully.
+1. Sometimes the consumer takes reaaaally long to start produce out the messages it received, so be patient

-5. For some things you need to restart the console which happens when you restart the computer
+1. First, check that the code you are using now really works, and make a copy to your version management system, and then modify it carefully.

-6. C:\somewhere> .\topic_creation_command.sh
+1. For some things you need to restart the console which happens when you restart the computer

-8. At some point you need one oneString()
+1. Topic creation like this C:\somewhere> .\topic_creation_command.sh .
+Later when you need another topic, create another file and run it too.

-9. Renaming everything can help you: taskProducer, taskStream, ja taskConsumer. then answerProducer, answerStrem, answerConsumer
+1. At some point you need one oneString()

-10. Do everything step by step and print everything out to make sure you have that one part working before moving to the next, then you can comment out the printings
+1. Renaming everything can help you: taskProducer, taskStream, ja taskConsumer. then answerProducer, answerStrem, answerConsumer

-11. Hint: Some students had to install some Visual Studio (proper, not code) or at least some packages for that.
-So there were some clashing older tools on their computers?)
+1. Do everything step by step and print everything out to make sure you have that one part working before moving to the next, then you can comment out the printings

 ## Hints for the Kafka-task - in Finnish